boeni-industries/aico/docs/architecture/core_message_bus.md

 ### Message Bus Technology

-The Core Message Bus is implemented using either:
+The Core Message Bus is implemented using **ZeroMQ** as the standard and only supported internal message bus for AICO.

-1. **ZeroMQ** - A high-performance asynchronous messaging library
+- High-performance, asynchronous messaging library
 - Lightweight and embedded within the application
 - Supports multiple messaging patterns (pub/sub, request/reply)
 - Provides reliable message delivery with minimal overhead

-2. **MQTT** - A lightweight publish/subscribe messaging protocol
-   - Optimized for high-latency or unreliable networks
-   - Provides quality of service levels for message delivery
-   - Well-suited for distributed deployments

-The specific technology choice depends on deployment requirements, with ZeroMQ preferred for single-device deployments and MQTT for distributed scenarios.
+ZeroMQ is chosen for its performance, flexibility, and suitability for all local and internal communication needs in AICO.

 ### Message Format